zaidazman10/serverlessAPI/README.md

 This documentation aims to provide all the information you need to work with our API.

-<aside>As you scroll, you'll see code examples for working with the API in different programming languages.</aside>
+<aside>As you scroll, you'll see examples for working with the API.</aside>

 > Base URL